Dodge Demon Logo

 Dodge Demon Logo History

 This car has come and gone.
 This is how it is referred to abroad since it all began in the distant 1971 and ended literally in 1972.
-The first Dodge Demon was an updated Dodge Dart, based on the Plymouth Duster platform.
+The first Dodge Demon was an updated Dodge Dart based on the Plymouth Duster platform.
 That car was called Chrysler LLC and belonged to the Dodge lineup.
 The debut version came out in a batch of 11,000 and was offered in two versions: a six-cylinder inclined and an eight-cylinder.
 Engine displacement was also a choice of 198 or 318 cubic inches.
-The style and body-color changed.
+The style and body color changed.
 But that year, the exhaust requirements were updated, so the “stuffing” of the car had to be redesigned.

 Dodge Demon Symbol

 The very first variant of the car had an anime-style logo: a miniature red devil standing among yellow letters.
 He smiled slyly and held a trident, which replaced the lowercase “m” in the word “demon.”
-So, designer Keven Carter, who was reviving the emblem in 2017-2018, was also based on the cartoon image and suggested a lot of sketches with this character.
+So, designer Keven Carter, who was reviving the emblem in 2017-2018, also based on the cartoon image and suggested a lot of sketches with this character.
 But at the presentation, the experts at Dodge Studio rejected his versions.
 They asked to make the visual identity sign more devilish – scary, like the Hellcat symbolism.

 Dodge Demon: Interesting Facts